u-clarkdeveloper/setup_environment_sh/README.md

 Then instead of MY_VAULT_SECRET=SUPER_SECRET_VALUE in your secrets.env file you would get CUSTOM_ENV_VAR=SUPER_SECRET_VALUE

 #### Additional mapping functionality
 If you would like to inject the value comming from Hashicorp Secret Vault into a string, you can start off your mapped varrible with a ~ and then place %s where you would like the value to be inserted.
-For example, if I had a uri that didn't have the protocol defined in the Vault value I could then and the protocol to the  the mapping and inject the secret after the protocol.
+For example, if I had a uri that didn't have the protocol defined in the Vault value I could then add the protocol to the  the mapping and inject the secret after the protocol.

 e.g.
 ```shell